 Cirrhosis for the Hospitalist - Anna E. Rutherford, MD, MPH

-GI Bleed: What a Hospitalist Needs to Know - Tyler M. Berzin, MD, MS
+Inpatient Management of GI Bleeding - Tyler M. Berzin, MD, MS

 Allergy 101 - Drug Allergies and Other Common Consults for Hospitalists - Paige G. Wickner, MD, MPH